RedTroops/IOS-SDK/README.md

 ---------------
 ######[Cocos2d](https://github.com/RedTroops/IOS-SDK/wiki/Cocos2d---Cocos2d-x-Documentation), [Cocos2d-x](https://github.com/RedTroops/IOS-SDK/wiki/Cocos2d---Cocos2d-x-Documentation), and [Unity](https://github.com/RedTroops/IOS-SDK/wiki/Unity-Documentation) documentation are available

-Cocos2d, Cocos2d-x, and Unity support portrait and lanscape for apps targeting iOS 8.0+ only.

-Cocos2d, Cocos2d-x, and Unity support portrait ONLY for apps targeting iOS 6.0+ .
+For Cocos2d, Cocos2d-x, adnd Unity:

+If your app is targeting iOS 8+ only, our SDK support portrait and lanscape orientation.

+If your app is targeting iOS 6+ only, our SDK support portrait orientation only.

 ---------------